SINTEF/dlite/storages/python/python-storage-plugins/README.md

   Require: bson

 - **csv**: Plugin for CSV and Excel files.
-  Require: pandas
+  Requires: pandas

 - **http**: Plugin for fetching instances with HTTP GET requests.
-  Require: requests
+  Requires: requests

 - **minio**: Plugin for storing/retrieving instances from high-performance MinIO and Amazon S3 object storages.
-  Require: minio
+  Requires: minio

 - **mongodb**: Plugin for storing/retrieving instances from a MongoDB database.
-  Require: pymongo
+  Requires: pymongo

 - **postgresql**: A generic PostgreSQL plugin.
 See below for how to enable the tests.
-  Require: psycopg2
+  Requires: psycopg2

 - **pyrdf**: Plugin for serialising to/deserialising from RDF using rdflib.
-  Require: rdflib
+  Requires: rdflib

 - **redis**: Plugin for storing/retrieving instances from a Redis database.
-  Require: redis
+  Requires: redis

 - **template**: Plugin for serialising instances using a template.

 - **yaml**: Plugin for serialising/deserialising YAML.
 This is very similar to the built-in json plugin implemented in C, except that it uses YAML instead of JSON.
-Require: PyYAML
+  Requires: PyYAML

 Specialised plugins